water32/pxf/automation/README.Linux.md

 # Running Automation on Linux

 **Note:** This information was documented based on the steps taken to get automation running on a Debian Bookworm (12) system.
+They are intended to be used in tandem with the information in the main README file.

 ## Locale Setup